 What is seborrheic dermatitis?

 Seborrheic dermatitis (AKA seborrheic eczema, seborrhea) is a common inflammatory skin condition affecting 5% of the population.
 Seborrheic dermatitis (SD) can appear at any age, but it is most common in adults between 30 and 60.
 The skin disease is more common in males, is not contagious, and will not affect general health in any way.

-Dermatologic studies have shown that a skin fungus called a Malassezia Furfur plays an important role in triggering the skin redness and irritation common in Seborrheic dermatitis.
+Dermatologic studies have shown that a skin fungus called Malassezia Furfur plays an important role in triggering the skin redness and irritation common in Seborrheic dermatitis.
 This fungus is fed by the sebum produced in the sebaceous glands on oily skin.
 In people with the tendency for seborrheic dermatitis, the fungus activates the skin's immune system that, in turn, causes the skin to be red, inflamed, itchy, and covered with scale.
 Sometimes, the scalp skin's redness also spreads to the forehead's upper part near the hairline.
 These red skin areas are covered with thick, scaly patches (dead cells of the skin).

 What causes seborrheic eczema?

 The exact cause of seborrheic eczema isn’t known.
-However, doctors believe two main factors that can contribute to the condition's development.
+However, doctors believe two main factors can contribute to the condition's development.

 The first factor is the overproduction of oil.
 An excess amount of oil in the skin might act as an irritant, causing the skin to become red and greasy.
 The second contributing factor is Malassezia.
 An inflammatory reaction to excess Malassezia yeast, an organism that normally lives on the skin’s surface, is the likely cause of seborrheic dermatitis.
 The Malassezia overgrows, and the immune system seems to overreact to it, leading to an inflammatory response that results in skin changes.

 What makes seborrheic eczema worse?

 The severity of seborrheic eczema can flareup and clear over a period of a few years.
 It is well known that stress and weather changes can trigger a flare of seborrheic eczema.
 Certain medical conditions can increase people’s risk of developing seborrheic dermatitis.
 This includes psoriasis, HIV/aids, acne, rosacea, Parkinson’s disease, epilepsy, alcoholism, depression, some immunodeficiency disorders, and recovery from a stroke or heart attack.

 What is the difference between seborrheic dermatitis and psoriasis?